karthi-01/hello-world/README.md

 # hello-world
 This is for learning with fun!
-# I'm Karthi Dhanasekaran and I'm glad to see see you all.
+# I'm Karthi Dhanasekaran and I'm glad to see you all.